SummerS-tars/Practice_ICS/1_ClassNote/7_Linking.md

 Making use of this fact
 the compiler generate a table called GOT(Global Offset Table)
 at the beginning of the data section
-all the object modules witch reference the global object have their own GOTs
+all the object modules which reference the global object have their own GOTs

 every data object(procedure or global var) referenced by the object module
 will have an 8-byte entry in the GOT